ML-Dev-Hub/csv_trans/CONTRIBUTING.md

 # Contributing Guidelines

 Thank you for considering contributing to our project!
-We appreciate your interest in helping us improve our software.
+We appreciate your interest in helping us improve our package.

 To get started, please follow these steps: